SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 I have made sausage for years when I was a kid but have lost touch with that side of me.
 I wanted to rekindle my love for food so I went on a search for some great sausage recipes that I think anyone could make.

 I also wanted to share these recipes with you because making your own sausages are just a great homesteading pastime.
-They are really easy to make and once you master it you will have sausages coming out of your ears, guaranteed.
+They are straightforward to make, and once you master it, you will have sausages coming out of your ears, guaranteed.

 - Chill the bowl of a stand mixer and the meat grinder’s parts in the freezer.
 Set up the grinder with the coarse grinding plate; place the bowl below.
 With the machine at medium-high speed, gradually drop in the meat and fat.
 Add any liquid on the baking sheets to the ground meat